yangzhou0/photoApp/readme.md

-## Assignment #7 - Final Project
+## Photo App Project
 [Functionality](#functionality)

 ### Intro:
 This is an integration of Angular and Node.
 Angular project is compiled and served as a static file on the express server.
-I made some improvements from [Assignment 6 project](https://github.com/HarvardDCENode/assignment-6-yangzhou93)

 ### How to use:
 [ClickMe](http://167.99.14.231:8000/login)